Fortuna Mining (FSM)

 AI Analysis | Feedback

-Mr. Ganoza has served as the Chief Financial Officer of Fortuna Silver Mines Inc. since 2006.
-He possesses over 14 years of experience in the operational and financial management of mining companies.
-Prior to joining Fortuna, he held the positions of Controller and Treasurer for Minera Atacocha, which was one of Peru's largest public mining companies and was subsequently acquired by Votorantim Group.
-Mr. Ganoza holds a B.Sc. in Mining Engineering, an MBA, and an M.Sc. in Accounting and Finance.
-He also serves as the Board Chair for Atico Mining Corporation.
+Luis D. Ganoza has been the Chief Financial Officer at Fortuna Silver Mines Inc. since June 2006.
+He possesses over 14 years of experience in the operation and financial management of mining companies.
+Before joining Fortuna, he was the Controller and Treasurer for Minera Atacocha, one of Peru's largest public mining companies, which was subsequently acquired by the Votorantim Group.
+Mr. Ganoza also serves as a Director and Non-Executive Chairman of Atico Mining Corporation.

 AI Analysis | Feedback